LINs-lab/cluster_tutorial/docs/Determined_AI_User_Guide.md

 You need to ask the system [admin](https://lins-lab-workspace.slack.com/team/U054PUBM7FB) [(yufan Wang)](tommark00022@gmail.com) to get your user account.

 ### Notice:
-you should set up your own operating environment first,he [guild](https://github.com/LINs-lab/cluster_tutorial/blob/main/docs/Custom_Containerized_Environment.md) is here.
+you should set up your own operating environment first,the [guild](https://github.com/LINs-lab/cluster_tutorial/blob/main/docs/Custom_Containerized_Environment.md) is here.

 Afert getting your account about _3 day_,the container will be terminnated if the GPUs idle for _2 hours_

+if you do not want the channel disturb you , try [this settings](Determined_AI_User_Guide/slack_notice_setting.png)

 ## Authentication